 How can I calm my mind before sleep?

-Reducing input, improving your environment, and following a simple routine can help your mind slow down.
+Reducing input, improving your environment, and following a simple routine helps your mind slow down.

 How long does it take to see results?

-Most people notice small improvements within a few days.
-However, consistent practice creates stronger results.
+Most people notice improvements within a few days, but consistency creates lasting change.

 Affiliate Disclosure: